 When computers became more available to the masses, halfway through the 80's, my life changed.
 In the beginning, it was predominantly the Commodore 64, MSX (with cassette tapes) and PC's (8088, 80286/AT).
 Do you remember the so-called Hercules monochrome screen?
 I was doing all sorts of things, from experimenting and getting acquainted what a computer is and can do.
 From playing the early Sierra adventure-games, assembling hardware parts and messing with BBS-systems like Telnet (z-modem sometimes y-modem because it was really faster) and Remote Access (building my own board).
 By then, the telephone bills peaked to crazy figures.
 Communicating with other people behind the screen and in early web pages when they first became available with the rise of (Planet) internet in 1995.
 I had found the vehicle for my voice, a way to channel my interests.

 I am a techie with a microbiology background who found my home in interaction design.
 I never desired to compete with graphic designers, that was never my path.
 My focus and dream are to facilitate technology and innovation, preferably by looking to the physical interaction.
 This focus on interaction was found by following an unusual path.
 It started with an internship in electrical engineering, which then leads me to industrial design.
 Through my Masters and post-grad projects, the importance of positive engagement between user and interface became concrete.
 I have worked hard since to hold true to the principle of positive interaction at every opportunity in my career.

 I am very grateful for the amazing mixture of people I have met and worked with throughout the years.
 It means a big deal to me, to be surrounded with witty, helpful, funny, passionate, educated and insightful people.
 You know who you are!
 Thank you.

-User eXperience is a combination of many different fields
+User eXperience is a combination of many areas of expertise

 Dirk van de Mortel is a multidisciplinary web developer and user research specialist with over 20 years experience in web development and project management.